hkdragon9/HashWolf2_BackEnd/README.md

 ### Basic functionalities:
 1. /all:

-  -display all the data entries currently in your database
+  - display all the data entries currently in your database

   - e.g. `http://localhost:8080/hashwolf2/all`

 2. /add:

-  -add a `User` instance to the `user` TABLE
+  - add a `User` instance to the `user` TABLE

-  -note that this must be used along with Postman (as far as I know).
+  - note that this must be used along with Postman (as far as I know).

-  -Postman can be found here: `https://www.getpostman.com/`
+  - Postman can be found here: `https://www.getpostman.com/`

   - e.g. `http://localhost:8080/hashwolf2/add`